hustleandcuss/LinkedList/README.md

 This is a linked list implemented for as a school assignment.

-I am only the author of MyALDAList and NOT ALDAList.
+I am only the author of MyALDAList.java and NOT ALDAList.java.

 Made in early 2015.